LDubya/OpenKeyNav/docs/structural-navigation-implementation.md

 Native Tab/Shift+Tab provide sequential focus.
 Applications assign bindings to previous/next target commands or invoke them programmatically.
-The default mapping uses Shift+Left/Right for same-level heading-backed contexts, Shift+Up/Down for authored heading-rank changes, `r` for entry or toggle when character commands are available, `Alt+r` for reliable exit, and, when the debug surface is enabled, `Shift+Escape` to dismiss the visible status when Escape is available to the mode.
-Previous/next target and typed-context cycling begin with empty bindings; bare arrows remain native.
-Applications declare custom ownership with `ownsKey` or `data-openkeynav-key-owner`.
+The default mapping uses Shift+Left/Right for previous/next semantic regions, Shift+Up/Down for authored heading-rank changes, `r` for entry or toggle when character commands are available, `Alt+r` for reliable exit, and, when the debug surface is enabled, `Shift+Escape` to dismiss the visible status when Escape is available to the mode.
+Previous/next target, context-start, and typed-context cycling commands begin with empty bindings; bare arrows remain native.
+Context-start commands reuse the semantic-region route but are not derived from `overrideModifier`.
+Applications declare
+custom ownership with `ownsKey` or `data-openkeynav-key-owner`.

 Tab, Shift+Tab, Enter, Space, bare arrows, and unconfigured modifier